 Vascular diseases affect blood vessels.
 They lower blood flow to organs such as the heart, brain, and kidneys.
 If they cut blood flow to the penis, they can cause erectile dysfunction.
 These diseases may be the cause of ED in as many as 50% to 70% of men who have it.

 Usually, a vascular disease happens when cholesterol and other substances build up and block blood vessels.
 In some men, the arteries and veins in the penis, and the rest of the body, may not work properly.
 They may keep blood from flowing when they're not supposed to.

 Some common health conditions are linked with vascular disease and clogged arteries:

 - Coronary artery disease ( clogged arteries in the heart)

 - High cholesterol

-- Peripheral vascular disease -- This disease particularly affects blood vessels that supply blood to the legs.
+- Peripheral vascular disease, which affects the blood vessels that send blood to the legs and pelvis

 What Is a Venous Leak?

 Your penis must store blood to keep an erection.
-If the veins in the penis cannot prevent blood from leaving the penis during an erection, you'll lose your erection.
+If the veins can’t keep blood there during an erection, you'll lose it.
 This is called venous leak.
-Venous leakage may occur with vascular disease.
-Venous leakage is also associated with diabetes, Peyronie's disease (buildup of scar tissue in the penis that leads to curved, painful erections), certain nerve conditions, and even severe anxiety.
+It may happen with vascular disease.